Julie Wosk: Biography

 My Fair Ladies: Female Robots, Androids, and Other Artificial Eves presented the history of simulated females in films, vintage television, art, and robotics.
 She casts “an analytical eye over female depictions, both physical and fictitious, to explore the history and the future of Woman 2.0."

-Artificial Women: Sex Dolls, Robot Caregivers, and More Facsimile Females highlighted the impact of artificial intelligence on contermpoary simulated females in both the real world and in films, television, literature and art.
+Artificial Women: Sex Dolls, Robot Caregivers, and More Facsimile Females highlighted the impact of artificial intelligence on contemporary simulated females in both the real world and in films, television, literature and art.
 She argues that "today's simulated females are becoming ever more lifelike as the virtual vies with the real.
 They have already had a dramatic impact on personal relationships, on our views of women, and our ideas about what it means to be human."

 Wosk, as a writer for HuffPost and other media, has also written about new developments in female companion robots and the pitfalls of creating artificial versions of "The Perfect Woman."

 Prior to Wosk's books on gender and technology, she wrote Breaking Frame: Technology and the Visual Arts in the Nineteenth Century (Rutgers Univ.
 Press, 1992) which told how American and British artists captured the dramatic effects of the Industrial Revolution, including the impact of new railroads and steam engines, and feared that human beings themselves, both women and men, would become robot-like in the age of steam.

 Highlighting the impact of technology on culture, some of her early works were about the escalator in art, the airplane in art, photography exhibits about 9/11, the impact of technology on the human image in art, artists' images of technology, and contemporary design.

 Wosk is professor emerita at State University of New York, Maritime College.
 She is also an independent curator of museum exhibits, including "Imaging Women in the Space Age."
-Her late husband was Mr. Averill M. Williams, Associate General Counsel, the Amerada Hess Corporation.
+Her late husband was Mr. Averill M. Williams, Associate General Counsel, the Amerada Hess Corporation, now Chevron.